The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data

-From a technical viewpoint, our work is a replica analysis of the sharp asymptotics of ST in which the input dimension and the size of the dataset diverge at the same sample complexity.
+From a technical viewpoint, our work is a replica analysis of the sharp asymptotics of ST in which the input dimension and the size of the dataset diverge at the same rate.
+The salient feature of this proportional asymptotic regime is that the macroscopic properties of the learning results, such as the predictive distribution and the generalization error, do not depend on the details of the realization of the training data, when using convex loss.
+That is, the fluctuations of these quantities with respect to the training data vanish, allowing us to make sharp theoretical predictions.
 Analyzing such a sharp asymptotics is a topic with a long history.
 Around the 1990s, sharp asymptotics of many machine learning methods were studied using the replica method.
 Examples of the analyzed methods include linear regression \citep{krogh1991simple}, active learning \citep{seung1992query}, support vector machines \citep{dietrich1999svm}, and two-layer neural networks \citep{HSchwarze_1993}, to name a few\footnote{ See also \citep{opper1996statistical, opper2001learning, Engel_Vandenbroeck_2001} for a review of early statistical mechanics studies and their relationship with the standard statistical learning theory. }.
-Although statistical mechanics techniques often have procedures whose validity is not rigorously proved yet, most of the predictions agree exactly with the experiments, and hence it is believed that their predictive power itself is credible to some extent \citep{talagrand2010mean, charbonneau2023spin, montanari2024} if it is properly used.
-Also, later some of the claims are indeed justified by rigorous methods \citep{talagrand2010mean, NIPS2016_621bf66d, barbier_adaptive_2019, barbier2019optimal}, and such sophisticated rigorous methods are extended to more advanced problems, such as an iterative optimization method \citep{chandrasekher2023sharp}.
-Although rigorous methods are rapidly being developed and the replica method is just a non-rigorous heuristic, it is still known that the replica method often yields correct predictions with less effort than rigorous approaches \citep{montanari2024}.
-Hence we believe that extending the replica analysis itself is of important interest.
+Although statistical mechanics techniques often have procedures whose validity is not rigorously proved yet, most of the predictions agree exactly with the experiments, and hence it is believed that their predictive power itself is credible \citep{talagrand2010mean, charbonneau2023spin, montanari2024} if it is properly used.
+Indeed, the replica method is used to derive various results in modern machine learning research \citep{gerace2020generalisation, mignacco2020role, NEURIPS2021_691dcb1d, NEURIPS2023_85d456fd, canatar_spectral_2021, pmlr-v119-d-ascoli20a, pmlr-v162-loureiro22a, NEURIPS2022_7b75da9b, NEURIPS2021_9704a4fc, karakida2022learning, pmlr-v162-tomasini22a, pmlr-v162-pezeshki22a, NEURIPS2023_4b8afc47,pmlr-v206-okajima23a, pmlr-v238-ichikawa24a} as a simplified method for predicting accurate results.
+Also, some of the predictions are later justified by rigorous methods \citep{talagrand2010mean, NIPS2016_621bf66d, barbier_adaptive_2019, barbier2019optimal}.
+Although rigorous methods are rapidly being developed and applied to advanced problems including an iterative online optimization algorithm \citep{chandrasekher2023sharp}, it is still known that the replica method often yields correct predictions with less effort than rigorous approaches \citep{montanari2024}.
+Therefore, we believe that extending the replica analysis itself is of important interest.